ShipFail/consensus-oracle/README.md

 <img src="./docs/consensus-oracle-logo.webp" alt="AI Consensus Oracle Logo" width=256 height=256/>
 </div>

-**Thoth** is a web app + API that asks multiple frontier LLMs the same question with **deterministic decoding**, measures how strongly they agree, and returns a **single golden answer plus a consensus score**, so humans and agents can treat it as a practical **source‑of‑truth signal** instead of trusting a single model.
+**Thoth** is a web app + API that asks multiple frontier LLMs the same question, treats each model's highest‑confidence answer as its vote, and when they agree, returns a **single golden truth answer plus a truth‑confidence score**, so humans and agents can treat it as a practical **golden truth signal** instead of trusting a single model.

-> Mental model: **One question → many models → one golden answer + consensus score.**
+> Mental model: **One question → many models → one golden truth answer + truth‑confidence score.**

 ---

 ## ✨ Why Thoth

-When people want the truth today, they usually:
+When people want a **truthful answer they can trust** today, they usually:

 - Ask friends or search the web and get conflicting answers, or
 - Ask **one** LLM (often ChatGPT) and trust it blindly.